 A pioneering modernist in American art, Joseph Stella (1877-1946) is recognized primarily for his dynamic Futurist-inspired paintings of New York, in particular Coney Island and the Brooklyn Bridge.
 Through these majestic works—which emerged beginning in 1913—Stella established his reputation as a bold and innovative artist who was able to convey the excitement of the city and modern life.
 At the same time, Stella was compelled to express the powerful spiritual connection he felt with the natural world through his many paintings of flora and fauna.
 This was a subject the artist would pursue persistently through his entire career, becoming a prolific creator of lyrical and exuberant depictions of flowers, plants and birds.
 Stella saw a purity and beautiful mystery in nature and explored it with passion, combining realism and fantasy in a modernist idiom.

-Following its presentation at the Brandywine, the exhibition will travel to the Norton Museum of Art, West Palm Beach, FL (on view October 1, 2022—January 8, 2023) and the High Museum of Art, Atlanta, GA (on view February 23—May 21, 2023).
+Before its presentation at the Brandywine, the exhibition will be on view at the Norton Museum of Art, West Palm Beach, FL (October 15, 2022—January 15, 2023) and the High Museum of Art, Atlanta, GA (February 24—May 21, 2023).